Example E-Tivities from the University of Limerick (Various Disciplines)

 Example E-tivities from the University of Limerick (Various Disciplines)

-This collection of e-tivities is a work-in-progress.
-Please use the links below to view e-tivities for specific modules/ disciplines at the University of Limerick.
+This collection includes various e-tivities that I have used with my students over the years.
+I have also included sample e-tivities from colleagues who use e-tivities in their courses.
+Please use the links below to view e-tivities for different modules/ disciplines at the University of Limerick.

 Content Development and Information Management (Darina Slattery)